tianle91/tianle91.github.io/_posts/2023-11-03-Are Ad Exchanges similar to Stock Exchanges.md

 | 7, 8 | Use scoring signals and scoring logic to generate score. | Sellers |
 | 9 | Choose highest scoring bid from sellers' scores, concluding the auction. | Ad Exchanges |

 Finally we should note that the role of an ad exchange is to make sure that all these steps are executed within a pre-determined amount of time (in milliseconds).
-For example, bidding algorithms are expected in ~100ms and similarly for scoring algorithms.
+This is done by optimizing the list of bidders and enforcing restrictions on the time taken for bidding and scoring algorithms.
+- The number of buyers who may participate in the auctions is limited and so is the set of all possible ads that each buyer can produce bids for ([source](https://github.com/WICG/turtledove/blob/594a47a486aba70ab7c89cf90ffe1211355ae8cd/FLEDGE.md?plain=1#L252-L257)).
+- Bid generation also needs to complete within 50-500 ms ([source](https://github.com/WICG/turtledove/blob/594a47a486aba70ab7c89cf90ffe1211355ae8cd/FLEDGE.md?plain=1#L380))

+The plan now is to offload much of the Ad Exchange functionality to users' Chrome browsers in the name of privacy.
+Maybe the users' will be happy enough with the privacy aspect of it that they don't realize they're actually helping other parties serve ads to themselves?